francoislegillon/aryeimy/README.md

 # AR QR Gallery

-A static WebAR experience scaffold built with A-Frame and MindAR.
-Visitors scan a QR code next to an artwork, the browser opens `/ar/<slug>`, assets are preloaded, and animated overlays render directly on top of the piece.
+A simple WebAR experience built with A-Frame and MindAR.
+Visitors scan a QR code next to an artwork, the browser opens the AR experience, and animated overlays render directly on top of the piece.

 ## Quick start

 1. Clone this repository.
 2. Serve the project locally with any static server (examples below).
-3. Open the served URL on a modern mobile browser and navigate to `/ar/<slug>` (e.g. `/ar/monarch`).
+3. Open the served URL on a modern mobile browser and browse the gallery.

 ### Using `npx serve`